• Canadian Travel

 This house was home to a young Louisa May Alcott and later to Nathaniel Hawthorne’s family.
 These families were quite intertwined, weren’t they?

-The Wayside is right next to Orchard House, and the Hawthornes and Alcotts became neighbors.
+The Wayside is next to Orchard House, and the Hawthornes and Alcotts became neighbors.
 Apparently Nathaniel Hawthorne was not a very sociable neighbor, however.

 The tour of The Wayside is great for the whole family.
 My kids really enjoyed learning about the house as part of the Underground Railroad.